Mindset: How the Mind Works

-Things we tell ourselves and believe shape our reality.
+Things we tell ourselves and believe in shape our reality.
 So many of the barriers we think are around us are self-imposed and if we can master our mindset, we can break down those barriers and break through to new levels of achievement, satisfaction, and fulfillment.

 Beliefs and Biases: Reconstructing Reality

-Now that we understand the power of our mind, the subconscious processes that dominate its activity and the reason they exist, we can turn to rewiring and reshaping some the beliefs and biases upon which our subconscious mind operates.
+Now that we understand the power of our mind, the subconscious processes that dominate its activity and the reason they exist, we can turn to rewiring and reshaping some of the beliefs and biases upon which our subconscious mind operates.